Do your kids love having a campfire? Mine do! I have one campfire dude that just loves all things outdoors, hard work, and roasting marshmallows.

 - Yellow -1 sheet large 9 x 12 Stiff Felt

 - Black Sharpie -Fine tip

-- 3D Fire Flames Template (click the image below)
+- 3D Fire Flames Template (at the bottom of this post)

 - Cardstock (optional for durability)

 Let’s get started making some fire flames!
 It shouldn’t take a long time to make.
 The total time for me was just under 20 minutes.
 If you use E-6000 as the glue then please wait a full 24 hours so it can set properly.
 Make sure to allow enough time to get this done if you have littles from cutting to glue time and all.

 The end result of this fun DIY fire flame is for your kids to play.
 So be careful with the scissors & glue or glue gun.
 Your kids can help with this if they are big enough.
 You be the judge, no one knows your kids like you do!